-The Thickness of Delirium is a tale told in the simplest terms that deals with the unthinkably complex concept of having a real desire to kill his father.
+The Thickness of Delirium is a story told in the simplest terms and deals with the unthinkably complex concept of one man's real desire to kill one of his parents.

-Shawn, a thirty year old man, whose mother has just passed away, was expecting to see his father at the funeral.
-When his father didn't show up, Shawn is over come with sadness and despair.
-Desperately trying to bring closure to what he feels is maddening torture that has perpetuated throughout the majority of his life and believing that he has no other options, he decides to take the long drive from his home in Wisconsin to his father's home in Utah (which is his childhood home)...to kill him.
+Shawn, a thirty-year old man whose mother just passed away, was expecting to see his father at the funeral.
+When his father doesn't show up, Shawn is overcome with sadness and despair.
+Desperate to bring closure to what he feels is maddening torture that has built up throughout the majority of his life; he believes that he has no other options but to take the long drive from his home in Wisconsin to his father's home in Utah...to kill him.

-A snow storm closing the freeway, forces Shawn to stay in a motel until the following morning.
+A snowstorm closes the freeway and Shawn is forced to stay in a motel until the following morning.
 Here he meets Ronnie, a naïve and carefree woman on her way west to pursue her dreams of becoming a country western singer.
 In the morning, Shawn begrudgingly agrees to let Ronnie ride along as far as Utah.
-The two form a connection that may bring Shawn to rethink his mission.
+The two form a connection that might bring Shawn to rethink his mission.

-Despite its minimalist plot, The Thickness of Delirium's main character, Shawn, is not a man who has simply decided to take the life of his father; he is one who has embarked on a quest, who is focused on carrying out his decision but is also searching for something else.
+Despite its minimalist plot, The Thickness of Delirium's main character, Shawn, is not a man who has simply decided to take the life of his father.
+He is one who has embarked on a quest; focused on carrying out his decision, but also searching for something else.

-In The Thickness of Delirium, Brian shows great deal of restraint and a strong sense of style and pace as the main character's story is uniquely revealed.
+In The Thickness of Delirium, Brian shows a great deal of restraint in his storytelling and a strong sense of visual style.